madhin-prassana/Leetcode/README.md

 Day 11. -> 70.
 Climbing Stairs
 [ Time taken: 4 m 22 s ] It's literally just a Fibonacci sequence.

+Day 12. -> 509.
+Fibonacci Number
+[ Time taken: 1 m 57 s ] A similar one as yesterday; I didn't have a lot of time today, most of it was spent stressing over a web technologies assignment.